ibm-cloud-docs/solution-tutorials/scalable-webapp-kubernetes.md

 ## Create a Kubernetes cluster
 {: #create_kube_cluster}

-1. Create a Kubernetes cluster from the [{{site.data.keyword.Bluemix}} catalog](https://console.bluemix.net/containers-kubernetes/launch).
+{{site.data.keyword.containershort_notm}} delivers powerful tools by combining Docker and Kubernetes technologies, an intuitive user experience, and built-in security and isolation to automate the deployment, operation, scaling, and monitoring of containerized apps in a cluster of compute hosts.

 The major portion of this tutorial can be accomplished with a **Free** cluster.
 Two optional sections relating to Kubernetes Ingress and custom domain require a **Paid** cluster of type **Standard**.

+1. Create a Kubernetes cluster from the [{{site.data.keyword.Bluemix}} catalog](https://console.bluemix.net/containers-kubernetes/launch).

    For ease of use, check the configuration details like the number of CPUs, memory and the number of worker nodes you get with Lite and Standard plans.
    {:tip}